 Boat trip to Labuan Bajo, Flores

-More fun and adventurous way of getting to Flores or back is to do a boat trip.
+A more fun and adventurous way of getting to Flores or back is to do a boat trip.
 Boats leave every day from a town Senggigi (Lombok), you can buy it on Lombok or Gili islands from a tour agency or hostel.
-Standard tour is 4 days/3 nights.
+The standard tour is 4 days/3 nights.
 The price is around IDR 1 500 000/US$115 and includes transport (boat), food (three meals a day), drinking water, exclude Komodo National park fee (IDR 150 000/US$10).
 Campbell did this trip 2 years ago.

 Public transport; ferries and buses